-Concert Band Credit Length Prerequisite
+Concert Band Credit Length Prerequisites

-S

-1 Full Year None
+1 Full Year Teacher

+Recommendatio

+n

 The Concert Band repertoire varies from popular to classical music of each period.
 In addition to large group instruction during the band class, students are required to attend one small group or private lesson per week.
 Each instrumental music student is encouraged to study solo music unique to his/her instrument as well as the Concert Band literature.
-The Concert Band performs at home Football Games, the Winter Concert, the Spring Concert, various community events and Graduation.
-Outgrowths of the Concert Band include the Woodwind Ensemble and Brass Ensemble.
+The Concert Band performs at home football games, the winter concert, the spring concert, various community events and graduation.